-In 1998, IDSP has introduced is human resource development courses in order to respond to the pressing needs of remedial initiatives for demystifying existing unjust and exploitative power structures through producing intellectual and practice-oriented potential human resource equipped with knowledge and skills of leadership, development, society, community, politics and economy.
-The idea of IDSP-Pakistan was originally propped up to create a people-centered open learning space to provide opportunities of learning and practice to deprived, marginalized and excluded youth and people to advocate their cause by building up their capacities in social and development fields.
+In 1998, IDSP has introduced its human resource development courses in order to respond to the pressing needs of remedial initiatives for demystifying existing unjust and exploitative power structures through producing intellectual and practice-oriented potential human resource equipped with knowledge and skills of leadership, development, society, community, politics and economy.
+The idea of IDSP was originally propped up to create a people-centered open learning space to provide opportunities of learning and practice to deprived, marginalized and excluded youth and people to advocate their cause by building up their capacities in social and development fields.
 The Theory and practice based courses are knitted into a conceptual framework that starts from study and practice self, family, community and expands to the world at large

-Internal and external self-assessments and evaluation studies resulted in the comprehensive learning model called Creating Systems of Learning (CSL) Model that revealed and proved that IDSP Pakistan’s work was much wider in scope and it had the potential to become a University of Non-formal Education for Community Development keeping in view its interventions in the communities through learners’ ideas of change.
+Internal and external self-assessments and evaluation studies resulted in the comprehensive learning model called Creating Systems of Learning (CSL) Model that revealed and proved that IDSP work was much wider in scope and it had the potential to become a University of Non-formal Education for Community Development keeping in view its interventions in the communities through learners’ ideas of change.

 IDSP is committed to conviction that it is an open learning space of intellectual learning and activism for excluded and marginalized people and communities across the country and region irrespective of religion, ethnicity, cast and race.